Policy Number: E07.0

 - Faculty Development

-- Tenure-track faculty and senior and principal lecturers are eligible for funds from the Faculty Education and Development (FEAD) fund.
-These funds will be appropriated by the university to each college in proportion to the number of tenure-track faculty and senior and principal lecturers in each college.
+- Tenure-track faculty, senior lecturers, principal lecturers, and lecturers with multiple year contracts are eligible for funds from the Faculty Education and Development (FEAD) fund.
+These funds will be appropriated by the university to each college in proportion to the number of tenure-track faculty, senior and principal lecturers and lecturers with multiple year contracts.
 Disbursement of these funds will proceed as follows:

 - Each college will establish a FEAD Committee to consist of no fewer than three members, elected from and by the tenure-track faculty of the college.
 If a college has another committee whose membership complies with these specifications, the faculty of the college may designate it as the FEAD Committee.